-We invite all interested divers, scientists, historians, archaeologists to take part in an underwater archaeological expedition on Issyk-Kul Lake in July-August, 2020.
+We invite all interested divers, scientists, historians, archaeologists to take part in an underwater archaeological expedition on Issyk-Kul Lake in August – September, 2023.
 Scientists, enthusiasts, pilgrims, history buffs, sponsors!
 You are given a unique opportunity to take part in the search for new archaeological artifacts, to reveal the secret of the Christian monastery sunken in the waters of Issyk-Kul, as well as the secret of the flooded ancient and medieval cities.

 In the coastal zone of Issyk-Kul, on the northern and southern shores, there are many places where it is necessary to conduct professional underwater studies of sunken artifacts.

 There are several enthusiasts in Kyrgyzstan who are researching flooded cities and collecting artifacts at the bottom of Issyk-Kul Lake.
 Nevertheless, we want to organize an international archaeological expedition and invite foreign experts to take part in an underwater odyssey on Issyk-Kul Lake.
 We have all the necessary permits for underwater archaeological research.
 All found artifacts will be transferred to the museums of the Academy of Sciences of Kyrgyzstan and the Kyrgyz-Russian Slavic University.

 The ruins of the palace of Timur (underwater picture, 1959)

 For our underwater expeditions we use a ship.
 We will provide all the necessary equipment for the base camp.
 The best time for underwater research in Issyk-Kul is July, August, September.
 The air temperature at this time reaches 30-35 degrees, and the water temperature in the lake reaches 20 degrees.
 The number of expedition members is up to 20 people.
 Groups of researchers of 5-10 people are welcome.